-Rollover relief allows you to change how you hold the legal ownership of property after 27 March 2021 but still allows you to deduct a portion of your interest expense during the interest phase-out period.
+Rollover relief allows you to change the legal ownership of property after 27 March 2021 while allowing you to deduct a percentage of your interest incurred.

-This applies to the following transfers or disposals:
+This applies to the following:

-- relationship property settlements - transfers as part of a company amalgamation that qualifies as a resident's restricted amalgamation - transfers following the death of the owner, to an executor or administrator of an estate or to a beneficiary of the estate - · some transfers to or from look-through companies and partnerships - · some transfers to family trusts.
+- relationship property settlements - transfers as part of a company amalgamation that qualifies as a resident's restricted amalgamation - transfers following the death of the owner, to an executor or administrator of an estate or to a beneficiary of the estate - some transfers to or from look-through companies and partnerships - some transfers to or from family trusts.